CharDige/Professional-readme-generator/outputs/README.md

 ## Description

 This is the output from the professional README generator project.
-This shows the functionality of the command line prompts and how they're being used to populate the sections of the README.md file.
+This shows the functionality of the command line prompts and how they’re being used to populate the sections of the README.md file.

 ## Table of Contents